Rev. Jim Conn, Founder and Co-Chair

 Executive Board Member, Teamsters Local 2010

 Mr. Tweini is a revenue analyst for the UCLA Health System, a position he has held since 2011.
 Before that, he was a vice-president in the board of directors at Cedars-Sinai Federal Credit Union.
-He has long been active in the fight for workers rights, and he is a member of the co-chair of the political committee of the International Brotherhood of Teamsters Local 2010.
-He is also a member of the Teamsters 2010 executive board.
+He has long been active in the fight for workers rights and currently serves as Political Coordinator of the International Brotherhood of Teamsters Local 2010.
+He is also a member of the Teamsters 2010 Executive Board.
 He is committed to fighting for workers' place at the decision-making table.